6 min read

 Commercial Wild Catch

-During the period between 2010 and 2019, annual commercial, wild oyster landings in Alabama ranged from 26,275 to 295,989 pounds of meat, averaging 107,622 pounds.
-Similarly, the value of landings (amount paid to fishermen) has varied from $1.5 million to $340,000 with an average of $813,000.
-During this time, Alabama’s oyster aquaculture industry has developed, and contributed additional oysters (reported by the whole piece) and dollars.
+Following the drought years of 2006 through 2008, the Alabama wild catch of oysters collapsed, largely as a result of predation from oyster drills.
+During the period between 2010 and 2019, annual commercial wild oyster landings in Alabama ranged from 26,275 to 295,989 pounds of meat, averaging 107,622 pounds.
+Similarly, the value of landings (amount paid to fishermen) has varied from $1.5 million to $340,000, with an average of $813,000.
+During this time, Alabama’s oyster aquaculture (farm) industry has developed and contributed additional oysters (reported by the whole piece) and dollars to Alabama’s overall oyster production.

 Commercial Farm Raised (Aquaculture)